amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 To build a _ViewModel_ that provides only what the view needs we need to create an object that has:

 * Student information to display in the fields
-* Know if the student ID is still loading
+* A flat the identifies if the student ID is still loading
-* Know if there are errors to display (that means we cannot submit the form)
+* A flag that identifies if there are errors to display (that means we cannot submit the form)
 * Handle the change of the value of the fields
 * Handle the form submission